Solo–Kertosono Toll Road: Solo–Ngawi

-This 90 km length segment namely Phase I, the SS Ngawi-Klitik (Ngawi) segment as long as 4 km has been operating since March 30, 2018, Phase II Kartasura-Sragen was inaugurated on July 15, 2018, and Phase III Sragen-Ngawi was inaugurated on November 28.
-The Sragen- Ngawi Toll Road is equipped with eight toll gates, namely GT Colomadu, GT Adi Airport, GT Ngemplak, GT Gondangrejo, GT Karanganyar, GT Sragen, East Sragen GT, and GT Ngawi (Ngawi City).
+This 90 km length segment namely Phase I, the SS Ngawi-Klitik (Ngawi) segment as long as 4 km has been operating since 30 March 2018, Phase II Kartasura-Sragen was inaugurated on 15 July 2018, and Phase III Sragen-Ngawi was inaugurated on 28 November in the same year.
+The Sragen- Ngawi Toll Road is equipped with eight toll gates (GT), namely GT Colomadu, GT Adi Airport, GT Ngemplak, GT Gondangrejo, GT Karanganyar, GT Sragen, East Sragen GT, and GT Ngawi (Ngawi City).

 Ngawi–Kertosono

 This segment is 87.12 km in length with 2 sections.
 The 52-kilometer (km)-long section Ngawi-Wilangan was inaugurated in March 2018, which has four toll gates at Ngawi, Madiun, Mejayan, and Wilangan.
 The remaining part was inaugurated on 20 December 2018.